frederic-perez/AmE-dictionary/data/dictionary.md

 __semi-finished__ _adj_ _Semi-finished lens._
 __seminal__ _adj_ :two: Highly influential in an original way; constituting or providing a basis for further development. _Syn_ germinal, originative _He prepared a speech describing his experiment, never realizing that his presentation would be the seminal event in the development of a new theory._
 __seminoles__
+__semiretired__ _adj_ Working only on a part-time basis, as for reasons of ill health or advanced age.
 __sempiternal__ _adj_ Enduring forever; eternal.
 __senate__ _n_ :mega:
 __send-off__ _n_ :three::hammer: